wolee101/ud-blog-post/README.md

 **Dataset used:**

-San Francisco Airbnb listings and reviews data compiled on 8/6/2019
+San Francisco Airbnb listings and reviews data compiled on 8/6/2019 (available at http://insideairbnb.com/get-the-data.html).

 **Analyses used:**